Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Introduction

 \section{Introduction}

-There has been a rapid growth in the interest of estimating the causal effect of a treatment ($T$) on an outcome ($Y$) when the dimension of the covariate space ($\boldsymbol{X}$) grows with the sample size.
-In high-dimensions, some form of dimension reduction or variable selection is required, and most approaches utilize both the treatment and outcome to reduce the dimension of the parameter space in a way that eliminates confounding bias.
-Recent work has focused on utilizing doubly robust approaches to achieve $\sqrt{n}$ consistent estimates of treatments effects that provide uniformly valid inference \citep{belloni2013inference, farrell2015robust, chernozhukov2016double}.
-In related work, \cite{athey2016approximate} achieve $\sqrt{n}$ consistent estimation of treatment effects by combining outcome regression models with weights that balance any remaining differences in covariates between treated and control units.
-Targeted maximum likelihood (TMLE, \cite{van2006targeted,van2011targeted}) can also be used to estimate treatment effects in this setting by using high-dimensional linear models to estimate the necessary nuisance functions.
-Other approaches have combined information from both the treatment and outcome to improve finite sample performance of treatment effect estimation and confounder selection. \cite{antonelli2016double} utilized the lasso \citep{tibshirani1996regression} to estimate a propensity and prognostic score, and showed that matching on both quantities leads to doubly robust estimates of treatment effects. \cite{ertefaie2018variable} derived a penalization estimator that incorporates information from both the treatment and outcome to identify confounders. \cite{shortreed2017outcome} used the adaptive lasso to estimate propensity score models that reduce shrinkage of coefficients for covariates also associated with the outcome. \cite{antonelli2017high} used similar ideas but used information from the treatment model to reduce shrinkage of coefficients in an outcome model.
-Finally, \cite{hahn2018regularization} utilized horseshoe priors on a re-parameterized outcome and treatment model to tailor shrinkage of coefficients towards estimating treatment effects.
+There has been a rapid growth in the interest of estimating the causal effect of a treatment ($T$) on an outcome ($Y$) when the dimension of the covariate space ($\boldsymbol{X}$) is large relative to the sample size.
+In high-dimensions, some form of dimension reduction or variable selection is required, and traditional approaches to reducing the dimension of the parameter space can lead to biased estimators with nonregular asymptotic behavior.
+Recent work has focused on tailoring these approaches to the specific problem of estimating treatment effects in high dimensions. \cite{tan2020regularized} extended inverse propensity weighted estimators to this setting, and estimated the propensity scores with a combination of regularization and calibration to improve inference on treatment effects.
+However, most approaches utilize both the treatment and outcome to reduce the dimension of the parameter space to reduce confounding bias. \cite{belloni2013inference} suggested using a post-selection estimator based on the union of variables selected from a first-stage treatment and outcome model, and showed that the resulting inference on treatment effects is uniformly valid. \cite{athey2016approximate} combine outcome regression models with weights that balance any remaining differences in covariates between treated and control units.
+Other approaches have focused on one of either the treatment or outcome model, but allowed the amount of shrinkage or regularization to depend on the parameters of the other model in a way that improves finite sample performance \citep{antonelli2017high, shortreed2017outcome, hahn2018regularization}.
+Relatedly, \cite{ertefaie2018variable} derived a penalization-based estimator that incorporates information from both the treatment and outcome to identify confounders, and estimates treatment effects conditional on this chosen set.